 Palestine - Mental Health

-Ensuring that vulnerable boys and girls, as well as young women and men, are protected from violence, have access to quality mental health and psychosocial support services, are well-informed and empowered to participate in decision-making, and are actively engaged in their community.
+Ensuring that vulnerable youth (boys, girls and young people) are protected from violence, have access to quality mental health and psychosocial support services (MHPSS) are well-informed and empowered to participate in decision-making, and are actively engaged in their community.

 Palestine